Polymer/old-docs-site/app/2.0/docs/polyfills.md

 ## Polyfill settings {#settings}

-By default, the polyfills are disabled on browsers that natively support a feature.
+By default, the individual polyfill for a given feature is disabled on browsers that natively support that feature.
 For testing purposes, you can force the polyfills on for browsers that have native support.
 You can force the polyfills on by adding a JavaScript snippet before you import the polyfills: